-Dizziness and vomiting are both nonspecific symptoms, meaning they can have a wide variety of potential causes.
+Dizziness and vomiting are both symptoms that can have a wide variety of potential causes.
+They can appear together or separately.

 While dizziness and vomiting might mean there is an underlying medical problem, the cause is often something temporary, such as anxiety or a minor stomach bug.